1990 · Kaiko · Bochum

 A small team in Bochum that brought anime aesthetics and virtuoso sound to the Amiga.

-Kaiko was a German game development studio founded in 1990 in Bochum by Stefan Thierolf and Frank Matzke.
+Kaiko was a German game development studio founded in 1990 in Bochum by Peter Thierolf and Frank Matzke.
 Initially operating under the name A.U.D.I.O.S, the team renamed themselves Kaiko before their first release and went on to produce some of the most visually distinctive titles of the Amiga era.

 Frank Matzke's background in Japanese anime gave Kaiko's games an unmistakeable visual identity - clean lines, bold composition, and an animated sensibility that stood apart from the darker aesthetics of contemporaries like Psygnosis.
 Their collaboration with composer Chris Hülsbeck on Apidya produced one of the finest game soundtracks of the 16-bit era, using the TFMX format to push the Amiga's Paula chip to its limit.